Variable selection and basis learning for ordinal classification: Introduction

-where $ \widetilde Z_j $ is the $ j $th row of $ Z $, and $\lambda_j = \lambda$.
+where $ \widetilde Z_j $ is the $ j $th row of the candidate matrix $ Z $, and the tuning parameter $\lambda_j$ was assumed to be equal, i.e., $\lambda_j = \lambda$.
 Different authors choose different estimators $ (\widehat \Sigma, \widehat M) $, as discussed in Section~\ref{sec:2.1}.
-To incorporate the ordinal information, we assign a weight $w_j \in [0,1]$ to each variable, indicating the degrees to which the variable is order-concordant.
-Ideally the weight is 1 if the variable is ordinal, and 0 if the variable is non-ordinal or has no mean difference at all.
+To incorporate the ordinal information, we consider assigning a weight $w_j \in [0,1]$ to each variable, indicating the degrees to which the variable is order-concordant.
+Ideally, the weight is 1 if the variable is ordinal, and 0 if the variable is either non-ordinal or has no mean difference at all.
 We devise a two-step procedure for computing ordinal weights by thresholding two types of sample Kendall's $\tau$, which is guaranteed to separate ordinal variables from the others with high probability.
-By introducing an additional tuning parameter $\eta \ge 1$, we propose to set the penalty coefficients of (\ref{intro: sparseLDA}) by

-With $\lambda \ge 0$ controlling overall sparsity of resulting basis, larger choices of $\eta$ result in severe penalization for non-ordinal variables with $w_j \approx 0$.
-Thus, with $\lambda > 0$, $\eta > 1$, the proposed basis learning method aims to find both sparse and ordinal discriminant subspace, and called sparse ordinal basis learning or SOBL for short.
+By introducing an additional tuning parameter $\eta \ge 1$, we propose to set the penalty coefficients of (\ref{intro: sparseLDA}) by $\lambda_j = \lambda \eta^{1-w_j}.$ While $\lambda \ge 0$ controls the overall sparsity of the resulting basis, larger choices of $\eta$ result in more severe penalization for non-ordinal variables whose weights are $w_j \approx 0$.
+Thus, with a suitable choice of $ (\lambda, \eta) $, the proposed basis learning method aims to find both sparse and ordinal discriminant subspace, and is called \textit{sparse ordinal basis learning} or SOBL for short.

-We theoretically show that the SOBL only selects the ordinal discriminant variables in $J_{disc}^{ord}$ with high probability, if the tuning parameter $\eta$ is set large enough.
-On the other hand, for small enough $\eta$, the SOBL selects the discriminant variables in $J_{disc}$, and consistently estimates the basis of discriminant subspace, $\Sigma^{-1}M$.
-When the SOBL is tuned to strictly choose the ordinal discriminant variables, it consistently estimates the discriminant subspace corresponding to the variables in $J_{disc}^{ord}$.
-These asymptotic results are obtained under a high-dimensional setting where the dimension $ p $ may grow as fast as any polynomial order of the sample size.
+Under the common-variance sub-Gaussian model, we theoretically show that the SOBL only selects the ordinal discriminant variables in $J_{disc}^{ord}$ with high probability if the tuning parameter $\eta$ is set sufficiently large.
+On the other hand, for small enough $\eta$, the SOBL selects the discriminant variables in $J_{disc}$ and consistently estimates the discriminant basis, $\Sigma^{-1}M$.
+When the SOBL is tuned to properly choose the ordinal discriminant variables, it consistently estimates the discriminant subspace corresponding to the variables in $J_{disc}^{ord}$.
+These asymptotic results are obtained under a high-dimensional setting where the dimension $p$ may grow as fast as any polynomial order of the sample size.
+Also, numerical studies in Section \ref{sec: numerical study} show that it is possible that SOBL has similar or better classification performance than sparse LDA while producing a sparser basis supported in $J_{disc}^{ord}$.